jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 \frac{\partial y}{\partial c_i}   = i \dot x^{i-1}
 $$

-can be very steep and have cost escalated which takes many more iterations to undo.
+can be very steep which can suffer the learning rate problem discussed before.
+The cost can escalate which takes many more iterations to undo.
 For example, from iteration 10,000 to 11,000, the relative small change for the coefficient
 $$
 x^5
 $$